bright/new-www/content/blog/and-they-lived-bright-ever-after…-the-story-of-bright-inventions.md

 ![2013](/images/2013.png)

 [Etventure](https://www.etventure.com) (now EY etventure) and Bright Inventions started to cooperate in 2013.
-Thanks to that cooperation we could build dozens of mobile healthcare applications for iOS and Android.
+Thanks to that cooperation we could build **dozens of mobile healthcare applications for iOS and Android**.
 One of them was a [mobile app for pregnant women](/projects/pregnancy-app/) helping them to experience safe and healthy pregnancy and birth.
 We also developed the [application for Parkinson’s patients](/projects/solution-for-parkinsons-patients/) which helped manage everyday chronic disease symptoms, the [app for mobile physiotherapy](/projects/mobile-therapy-application) and more.

 ![pregnancy app mockup](/images/brightstory_pregnancy_app.png)